KatizzZ/twitterDB/README.md

     - A MySQL database
     - The Tweepy and mysql-connector Python Libraries

-Run twitter.py file an PythonRich IDE -
+Run twitter.py file an Python IDE -

 1. Account at https://developer.twitter.com then create an app to access these four keys,
    - consumer_key